citizendatalab/GoGoGo/README.md

 ## Code
 The code consists of an Cordova app and a server to store the data.
 The server consists of an API which communicates with the mobile application and a visualization created in AngularJS to show the collected data.
-The visualization was created by [Calibro](http://calib.ro/).
+The visualization was created by Matteo Azzi from [Calibro](http://calib.ro/).
 The original code can be found [here](https://github.com/calibro/gogogo-live).
 In this repository, the visualization is combined with the API.
+An example script to clean the collected data can be found in /server/cleandata/.

 ## Deploying server